Rockies vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has put up 52 hits with nine doubles, a triple, seven home runs and 23 walks.
-He has driven in 35 runs with seven stolen bases.
+- Semien has 11 doubles, a triple, seven home runs, 23 walks and 35 RBI (55 total hits).
+He's also stolen seven bases.

-- Semien has recorded a base hit in nine games in a row.
-In his last 10 games he is hitting .286 with a triple, two home runs, three walks and seven RBI.
+- Semien has recorded at least one hit in 10 games in a row.
+During his last 10 outings he is batting .341 with two doubles, a triple, two home runs, two walks and seven RBI.

 Semien Recent Games